OZ7UP/Zachary-Tan/CV.md

 Job description: Helping to teach English to primary and lower-secondary students at municipal schools while promoting foreign cultures.

-Other notes: Refer to below for assigned schools.
+Other notes: Refer to below for assigned schools. <b>In Japanese, the school names will include 長崎市立 (Nagasaki-shi-ritsu) to indicate they are operated by the city municipality; i.e. 長崎市立緑が丘中学校</b>

 <i>Inasa Elementary School (April 2021 - present)</i>